Spectral-free estimation of L\'evy densities in high-frequency regime: Introduction

-Thirdly, making use of the estimators $\hat\lambda_{n,\eps}$ and $\hat h_{n,\eps}$ we derive an estimator of $f$ by defining $\hat f_{n,\varepsilon}:=\hat \lambda_{n,\varepsilon}\hat h_{n,\eps}$ and study its risk in $L_p$ norm (see Theorem \ref{thm:main}).
-Under very mild conditions on the Lévy density, it is easy to show that the upper bound we provide tends to 0, regardless of the rate at which $\Delta$ tends to 0 (see Theorem \ref{thm:main}).
-Interestingly, the estimation strategy leads to an upper bound where terms depending on the behavior of the small jumps, and therefore of the behavior of the Lévy measure in a neighborhood of 0, appear.
-It seems that the more active the Lévy measure is, the slower the rate of convergence is (hence the term $v_{2}(\beta)$ in Theorem \ref{thm:mainF}).
+Our main results on the estimator \eqref{eqhatf} of the Lévy density $f$ are given in Section \ref{sec:mainthm}.
+Theorem \ref{thm:main} provides a general upper bound that tends to 0, regardless of the rate at which $\Delta$ tends to 0.
+Interestingly, the estimation strategy leads to an upper bound where terms depending on the behavior of the small jumps appear.
 These terms make it difficult to derive an explicit rate of convergence without additional assumptions on the Lévy density.
-Theorem \ref{thm:mainF} and Corollary \ref{cor:mainF} analyse a possible set of such assumptions and the resulting rates.
-Unsurprisingly, similarly to what happens when using spectral procedures, Theorem \ref{thm:mainF} ensures that our estimator is minimax-optimal for smooth Lévy densities when $\Delta$ goes to 0 rapidly enough, for instance when $n\Delta^{2}\leq 1$ and $\eps$ is fixed (see e.g. \cite{MR2565560,MR2816339}).
-The case of finite variation Lévy processes, and more particularly subordinators, is considered separately in Corollary \ref{cor:mainF}.
-Finally, our procedure is robust to the presence of a Gaussian component and it can be extended to the case $\eps\to 0$ (see Section \ref{sec:gen}).
+Therefore, in Theorems \ref{thm:mainF} and \ref{thm:mainF2} we consider additional assumptions, satisfied in particular by the classes introduced in \eqref{eq:Lalpha}, and derive explicit rates of convergence.
+Similarly to what happens when using spectral procedures, Theorem \ref{thm:mainF} ensures that we recover the classical rates for finite variation Lévy densities when $n\Delta^{2}\le 1$ (see e.g. \cite{MR2565560,MR2816339}).
+Furthermore, we show that this rate is attained for a large nonparametric class of symmetric infinite variation Lévy processes.
+Theorem \ref{thm:mainF2} generalizes the rates of Theorem \ref{thm:mainF}, in particular to slower regimes for $\Delta$.
+Finally, Theorem \ref{thm:mainF3} shows that our procedure is robust to the case $\eps\to 0$.
+For the sake of clarity, the results of Sections \ref{sec:main} and \ref{sec:mainthm} are stated for purely discontinuous Lévy processes, even though our procedure generalizes to the presence of a Gaussian part as detailed in Section \ref{sec:brown}.